vchen19/baltimore-compared-to-bellevue-income-mobility/README.md

 ## Data Sources

 Data was retrieved from [The Opportunity Atlas](https://www.opportunityatlas.org/), a data science project that uses Census data to evaluate various metrics of social mobility.
+[The specific dataset used for this analysis](https://github.com/vchen19/baltimore-compared-to-bellevue-income-mobility/blob/main/all_tract_household_income_low_parental_income.csv) consisted of average household income for those with low parental income (in the bottom 25%) for all Census tracts in the United States.